Investigating the Mystery Genre

 Click on the image at left to download the cover.
 The font used on the cover is a free download, Bohemian Typewriter.

 The idea of using a Mystery Case File was introduced to me about eight years ago by a very talented teacher in our district, Karen Bush.
-The case file is a manila folder personalized with each student’s name and containing a packet of reproducible mystery graphic organizers that come from the teacher resource, Graphic Organizer Booklets for Reading Response: Grades 2-3 available as an instant download from Teacher Express.
+The case file is a manila folder personalized with each student’s name and containing a packet of reproducible mystery graphic organizers that come from the teacher resource, Graphic Organizer Booklets for Reading Response: Grades 2-3 available as an instant download from The Teacher Store.

 Even though there are easy-to-follow directions on each page, I think it is important to go over each sheet to let students know your expectations.
 I have found in my class that when students are allowed to read and complete a multi-page graphic organizer independently, they benefit from extra support at the beginning and quick check-ups while their work is in progress.